-The clean beauty industry is changing rapidly as more of us demand products that are not only natural and/or organic but also help to eliminate all those pesky plastic bottles.
+The clean beauty industry is changing rapidly as more of us demand products that are not only natural and/or organic but also help to eliminate all those pesky plastic bottles (Blue Beauty).
 Today we have so much to choose from.
 There are vegan shampoo bars for curly hair, dry hair damaged hair, you name it!

 The concept of harming an aminal in the name of vanity is a pretty hard pill for me to swallow.
 There is absolutely no need to test any beauty product on any animal in my humble opinion.
 And if there is an ingredient that needs to be tested, it probably doesn't need to be in anything I am putting on or near my skin.

 Today, beauty products can contain an array of animal-derived by-products and ingredients that can include crushed insects and bugs (Carminic acid, carmine, carmine lake, E120, natural red 4), animal urine (urea, carbamide), skin, bones, tendons and ligaments (Gelatin or collagen) and crushed bones, feathers and even hooves (Keratin, hydrolyzed animal protein, hydrolyzed protein).
 Nothing pretty about this!